-- · To ensure site responsive design that makes the most of existing site features and topography. - · To encourage active frontages at ground level across the entire site.
+- To encourage contemporary design and architecture that incorporates ESD principles and takes full advantage of passive surveillance opportunities and frontage to the Blind Creek corridor. - · To ensure site responsive design that makes the most of existing site features and topography. - · To encourage active frontages at ground level across the entire site.